cheqianh/ion-python/C_EXTENSION.md

 ### 2. Known Issues
 1. Type translation errors causing python to crash.
 Refer to [amzn/ion-python#151](https://github.com/amzn/ion-python/issues/151) for details.
 2. We barely see memory leak issues recently, but it is possible that the issue still exists.
 Refer to [amzn/ion-python#155](https://github.com/amzn/ion-python/issues/155) for details.
-3. C extension only supports at most 6 for timestamp precision.
+3. C extension only supports at most 6 for timestamp precision. [amzn/ion-python#160](https://github.com/amzn/ion-python/issues/160)
 4. C extension only supports at most 34 decimal digits.
+Refer to [amzn/ion-python#159](https://github.com/amzn/ion-python/issues/159) for details.

 ## TODO